gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Server-side-Hook-gij-self-managed.md

 </div>
 <br>

-See the server-side hook script on the right panel or download the sample **[pre-receive file ↓](/wp-content/uploads/pre-receive.zip)** – make the necessary changes, and place it in the required folder.
+See the server-side hook script below or right click and download the sample **[pre-receive file ↓](/wp-content/uploads/pre-receive.zip)**.
+Extract this file and make the necessary changes.
+Afterwards, place the edited file to the required folder (usually in .git/hooks directory).

 <div class="bbb-callout bbb--error">
     <div class="irow">